(Article Updated September 30, 2019)

-Your home’s value has bounced back.
-After years of struggling underwater after the financial crisis of 2008-09, finally you’re seeing equity ─ the amount your home is worth vs. what is owed ─ on a rising plus side.
+If you purchased your home after the financial crisis of 2008-09, you’ve most likely seen your equity on a rising plus side.
 With such good news, you might want to make the most of this nest egg while responsibly handling your finances – and consult a real estate professional on the best uses for that home equity.

 Sometimes it’s ideal to draw on home equity to pay for life's simple pleasures or to have emergency money.
-Having a discussion with real estate professionals about your financial situation will help you make the best decision.
+Having a discussion with reputable professionals about your financial situation will help you make the best decision.